 That’s right, you heard me, it’s time you stop wasting precious hours coming up with brand new and box fresh content for sharing across social media platforms.
 Facebook, Twitter, and Pinterest are all here to stay, so your SMM strategy needs to be sustainable in the long-term.
 By finding ways to re-use, re-cycle and even up-cycle old content you’ll ensure your branding remains consistent and your audience continues to grow.

 Not every post has to be breathtakingly original and share-able.
-Focus on your optimum times for sharing using a social media analytics service such as Crowdbooster.
+Focus on your optimum times for sharing using a social media analytics service.
 Then share around 3-4 engaging and original pieces per week.
 Spamming your users in the hope that one or two of your posts register with your audience is a sure fire way to lose followers.

 Follow these tips for reusing social media and blog content to keep your workload low and engagement high.

 - Return to an older blog post and offer a different perspective, or a simple update.

 - Share a social media image from exactly a year ago to show how your business has grown.

 - Share a round-up of your most popular blog articles from the past week, month, or year.

 Recycling, or even up-cycling, is a great way to rejuvenate and freshen up old material and make it share-worthy again.
 Why not try one of the following methods to take your content from 90’s shell suit to oh-so-chic.